Akhil-2310/seven-celo/README.md

 ## 🎲 How to Play

 ### 1. **Connect Your Wallet**
-- Click "Login" to connect your web3 wallet
+- Click "Login" make your account
 - Ensure you have CELO tokens for betting

 ### 2. **Verify Your Identity**
-- Complete Self.xyz verification using your passport
+- Complete Self Protocol verification using your passport
 - This ensures fair gameplay and prevents abuse

 ### 3. **Place Your Bet**